 Get the latest updates on FusionAuth, identity and access management, security, general coding and major geekery here.

 AWS re:Invent is one of the largest technical conferences in the world.
 In the cloud space, it is the go-to event.
-This year there will be tens of thousands of attendees in Las Vegas, NV the week after Thanksgiving.
+This week there will be tens of thousands of attendees in Las Vegas, Nevada.
 The FusionAuth team will be among them, and we’d love to see you.READ MORE

 ASP.NET Core Identity Considered Harmful

 “Ladies and gentlemen….
 ASP.NET!”
 The crowd goes wild.
 The presenter, on stage, has just scaffolded out a fully-functional TODO list application using nothing but the .NET Core command-line interface and a series of templates.
 The demo has everything the application needs: persistent storage via the Entity Framework Core libraries, a snazzy interface courtesy of Bootstrap CSS, and there’s even a set of pages and tables for managing user logins and passwords, which the presenter called “ASP.NET Core Identity”.
 It’s awesome!
 It’s amazing!
 It’s the new frontier in .NET development, and you got to see it, live!READ MORE